csjunxu/Noisy-As-Clean-TIP2020/README.md

 # Testing

-Pre-trained models for AWGN denoising on Set12 are provided in the results folder

- - Testing for Set12
+The test is performed after the models are trained.

- Modify the specific settings that need to test in test_nac_resnet_on_set12.py
+If you have pre-trained models, for AWGN denoising on Set12, you can modify the specific settings that need to test in test_nac_resnet_on_set12.py

 ```
  run test_nac_resnet_on_set12.py